OrlandoP97/GM-Bot/README.md

 # telegraf-boilerplate
-A highly scalable foundation for telegrafjs lovers!
+A highly scalable with best developer experienced foundation for telegrafjs lovers!
+You can just focus on performance and best practice.